pkutaj/pkutaj.github.io/_posts/2021-01-14-NTWRK-DNS-essential-terminology.md

     * who are central organizations taking care of the domain name registry
     * who are registrars
     * who are hosts
-* ... and how to get this information without leaving VSCode, ideally (i.e. with a powershell script and some free-tier of an dedicated web service)
+* ... and how to get this information without leaving VSCode, ideally (i.e. with a powershell script and some free-tier of a dedicated web service)

 ## toc
 <!-- TOC -->